Madilyncooper/mc_portfolio/README.md

 # Madilyn Cooper Portfolio

-A portfolio in the form of a webiste that display projects I want to be public.
+A portfolio in the form of a webiste that displays projects I want to be public.

 ## Motivation